Dress like the real you.

 These include fibre type, agricultural practices such as pesticide and water use, and the environmental impact of dyeing and finishing processes.

 Natural fibres such as cotton, linen, and wool are preferred for their wearability and biodegradability - wool especially.
-And sheep enjoy a good shearing every 8 months or so.
+And sheep enjoy a good shearing every year or so.

 https://youtu.be/rwp0Bx0awoE?si=-056yAg1WU9zFbZ5